webnuswp/modern-events-calendar-lite/readme.txt

 33. WordPress Event Calendar - Shortcode edit page

 == Changelog ==

+= 4.7.7 - 30 October 2019 =
+- Compatibility: WordPress 5.2.4
+- Added: An option to manage waiting time before redirecting to Thank You Page (pro)
+- Added: Display the total amount of purchased tickets in confirmation email (pro)
+- Added: A note to speakers' tab after adding a speaker
+- Fixed: Paypal Express (pro)
+- Fixed: Filtering options in timetable skin (pro)
+- Fixed: Disable invoice link when booking is not confirmed (pro)
+- Fixed: "Show only Expired Events" in all skins
+- Fixed: Advanced days
+- Fixed: Some minor issues

 = 4.7.6 - 22 October 2019 =
 - Added: A guide message in "Show Only Expired Events" section in shortcode builder
 - Added: A new message for booking verification (pro)